High Springs—Croom Line: Deerhaven Subdivision

+Scale map of Deerhaven Subdivision with historic rail lines.

 The short 13-mile segment of the line is still in service from Burnett's Lake south to Gainesville, where it terminates just north of central Gainesville at NE 23rd Avenue.
 This line is now CSX's Deerhaven Subdivision and it is the only remaining rail line in Gainesville.
 CSX uses the line for local freight and it is connected to the rest of CSX's network via the Brooker Subdivision at Burnett's Lake.

 South of Gainesville

 The Gainesville-Hawthorne State Trail runs on the former right of way between Gainesville and Rochelle.

 The line is still active between Lowell, Ocala, and Candler.
 This segment is operated by the Florida Northern Railroad, a shortline run by Regional Rail, LLC, which crosses the S Line in Ocala.

 A short segment was still active near Leesburg which had been operated by the Florida Midland Railroad since 1987 (this line also used former Seaboard track from Wildwood to Leesburg).
 This line was abandoned in late 2000.

+The Lake County Parks Department is proposing two rail-trails along the former right-of-way.
+One would run south of Leesburg through Okahumpka, and the other would run north of Leesburg into Fruitland Park.

 The Good Neighbor Trail runs on the former right of way between Croom and Brooksville.